goerz/zip_files/README.rst

       -a, --auto-root                 If given in combination with --outfile, use the stem of the OUTFILE (without path and extension) as the value for ROOT_FOLDER
+      -x, --exclude GLOB_PATTERN      Glob-pattern to exclude.
+This is matched from the right against all paths in the zip file, see Python pathlib's Path.match
+                                      method.
+This option can be given multiple times.
+      --exclude-dotfiles / --include-dotfiles
+                                      Whether or not to include dotfiles in the zip files.
+By default, dotfiles are
+                                      included.
       -o, --outfile OUTFILE           The path of the zip file to be written.
 By default, the file is written to stdout.

 zip-folder
 ~~~~~~~~~~